 I have generally listed resources alphabetically.
 Of course, some I like more than others, but I have chosen not to give any prominence because you and I are probably at different places in our learning curve and have different preferred learning styles.
 Most of these resources will be best for beginner and intermediate learners as that is what I am.

 Finally, I have created some of my own study materials that I will share with you and I start with those.

 I tried not to just randomly add words I looked up in the dictionary because you can never be sure if those are commonly used or not, though occasionally I have included such words.
 In those cases, they are usually words that have many sample sentences so I had some confidence they are somewhat commonly used.
 Most entries are simple or compound words, but occasionally I include phrases or even complete sentences.
-For my primary two worksheets I have a column called Notes which includes sample sentences using the word in question, similar words, grammatical explanations, etc.
+For most entries I have a column called Notes which includes sample sentences using the word in question, similar words, grammatical explanations, etc.

 In total, the spreadsheet has the following ten worksheets:

 - Notes: just some basic explanations about the spreadsheet.

 - Speak Thai in 15 Days.
 This is the name of the book used at CMU.
 All the vocabulary on this sheet come directly from that book or from words covered in the classroom.
 This is good for beginners but all these words are also included in the main Vocab sheet.

 - Speak Thai in 15 Days #2.
 This refers to the vocabulary picked up after we finished the first book in class.
 There is actually a second book in the series but often it covers the same vocabulary as the first book so the majority of words included here are from the classroom or from my experiences out of class.
 This is good for beginners but all these words are also included in the main Vocab sheet.